 - Causing a fatality through negligent operation of a commercial motor vehicle

-For more information about getting a commercial driver's license in Washington, visit the Department of Licensing's CDL page.
+For more information on CDL suspensions in Washington, please visit the DOL's CDL Suspension page.

 The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
 Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
 The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
 It required states to upgrade their existing programs to follow the new federal standards.